 What is Linux?

 Although the Linux operating system is free, there is a much steeper learning curve to getting it installed and functioning correctly.
-If you like a challenge and know a little bit about how computers work from the Windows or the Mac operating system, then it shouldn't be too difficult to learn Linux.
-There are many helpful forums, user groups, and websites that can assist you with any problems or questions.
+If you like a challenge and know a little bit about how computers work from the Windows or the Mac operating systems, then it shouldn't be too difficult to learn Linux.
+There are many helpful forums, user groups, YouTube videos and websites that can assist you with any problems or questions.

-It is very easy to mess up your Linux installation and then have to reinstall it, especially if you are a beginner, so be sure to back up your data frequently.
+It is very easy to mess up your Linux installation and then have to reinstall it, especially if you are a beginner to Linux, so be sure to back up your data frequently.
 Or don't use it for anything important until you have some facility with it and have a stable Linux system.
 It can be very satisfying when you figure out a problem or learn a new trick or tip in Linux.

-Here are the most popular distros:
+Here are some of the more popular Linux distros:

 Red Hat Enterprise Linux

 Linux is generally more secure than the other operating systems, but nothing is perfect, of course, so you still have to take precautions.
-Some Windows and Mac OS viruses that your Linux system encounters will not infect your computer, but can accidentally be transferred to Windows and Mac machines by e-mail or other transfer methods.
+Some Windows and Mac OS viruses that your Linux system encounters will not infect your Linux computer, but can accidentally be transferred to Windows and Mac machines by e-mail or other transfer methods.
 There are free or low cost antivirus/antispyware programs that you can download and install that will protect your Linux installation and the Windows/Mac machines of your contacts.